vivekSingh1406/AWS-Service/README.md

 13. AWS Elastic Beanstalk is a fully managed Platform as a Service (PaaS) that allows developers to deploy and manage applications in the AWS cloud without worrying about the underlying infrastructure.

 14. Amazon Route 53 is a highly available and scalable DNS (Domain Name System) web service.
 It's used to Map(Register) domain names to IP addresses

+15. CloudFront is a Content Delivery Network (CDN) service that securely delivers static and dynamic content, including web applications, APIs, videos, and other files, to users globally with low latency and high transfer speeds.

+16. API Gateway is a fully managed service that allows developers to create, publish, maintain, monitor, and secure APIs at any scale.
+It acts as a "front door" for applications to access data, business logic, or functionality from backend services.

 ## Deploy Spring boot application on EC2
 - Launch EC2 Instance